DIPlib/diplib/changelogs/diplib_next.md

 - `dip::ExternalInterface` has a new virtual member function `Name()` that derived classes can overload to give themselves a name.

+- `dip::Canny` has a new `boundaryCondition` argument, that is passed through when computing the gradient.

 - The `dipview` and `dipviewjava` command-line tools will now first attempt to read a file as if it were a multi-page TIFF file where the pages compose a 3D image.
 If it fails, it proceeds as it did previously.